Documentation / Trading Setups

 V-Shaped Reversal Pattern

-What is a V-Shaped Reversal?
+What a V-Shaped Reversal Is

 Key Characteristics

-Trading V-Shaped Reversals: Step-by-Step
+Trading the V-Shaped Reversal: Step-by-Step

-Step 1: Wait for Price to Reach Extreme Levels
+Step 1: Wait for the Breach

 Step 2: Confirm the Reversal